 Do not be fooled into thinking that you will be able to “split the difference,” that is, agree to reduce the money claim by half.
 The fact that it has gone this far means that the other side thinks they have a good case.
 If you are able to reach an agreement to reduce the claim by 20% to 30%, many people would consider this a victory.
 Of course, if you believe that the other side is completely wrong, and you owe nothing, this option may not be for you.

-TIP- If you reach an agreement through your negotiation or mediation, ask the judge to enter the agreement as part of the court order.
+TIP- If you reach an agreement through your negotiation or mediation, make sure you get it in writing and ask the judge to enter the agreement as part of the court order.
 Just in case the other side does not live up to their side of the agreement, it is easier to enforce a judgment than a private agreement.

 Raise Technical (Procedural) Issues